+LOVED ONE'S BELONGINGS

+Should we clear?

+FOR

-LOVED ONE'S BELONGINGS Should we clear?
-PAUSE FOR · Helpful to clear a loved · Helping to clear a loved one's belongings if seeing one's belongings will not them affects mental and make a bereaved elderly emotional health of the less sad if they feel bereaved elderly (reminders pressured to do so and of difficult memories). results in quilt and · Sorting process supports regret. grieving if going through the · He or she may perceive belongings facilitates recall it as dismissing the cherished memories of happier memories, expression of gratitude and attached to the items. meaning-making.
+- Helpful to clear a loved one's belongings if seeing them affects mental and emotional health of the bereaved elderly (reminders of difficult memories). - Sorting process supports grieving if going through the belongings facilitates recall of happier memories, expression of gratitude and meaning-making.